posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE.md

 Python configuration issues?
 Please check https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites

 Otherwise **please** fill in the requested details below.
 "XXX" markers should not be present in the final bug report.

+If you think a GIF of what is happening would be helpful, consider tools like https://www.cockos.com/licecap/ or https://www.screentogif.com/ .
 -->

 ## Environment data